 Soon after that, the Canadian Environmental Assessment Agency was asked by Taseko to investigate a new mining proposal on the same site called the "New Prosperity Mine."

-First Nations and environmentalists argued that to allow the mining company to come back so soon after being so strongly rejected would make a mockery of the environmental review process.
+Tsilhqot'in and other environmentalists argued that to allow the mining company to come back so soon after being so strongly rejected would make a mockery of the environmental review process.

 Nevertheless, in November 2011, the Canadian Environmental Assessment Agency agreed to Taseko's demand for a new environmental review of its proposed "New Prosperity" gold and copper mine.

-After another review of the project, which included several community meetings - in February 2014 Canada's federal Environment Minister, the Honourable Leona Aglukkaq, announced her rejection of Taseko ’s proposed New Prosperity mine.
+After another review of the project, which included several community meetings - in February 2014 Canada's then federal Environment Minister, the Honourable Leona Aglukkaq, announced her rejection of Taseko’s proposed New Prosperity mine.

-In June 2014 the Tsilhqot'in Nation won in Canada's Supreme Court, giving them much greater control of their territory.
+In June 2014 the Tsilhqot'in Nation won a landmark Aboriginal Title case in Canada's Supreme Court, winning much greater control of their always unceded territory.